life insurance rates by age chart in canada

 *Rates based on a $200,000 whole life policy for a healthy NS; Premium duration: Pay for 20 years

 Permanent coverage premiums steadily rise through the 30s but remain relatively affordable, assuming good health.
-Expect to pay around 16% more versus just 10 years younger.
+Expect to pay around 16% more than someone 10 years younger.

 Applicants in their 40s